The Agnarsson Lab

 Grants and Awards

-National Science Foundation (DEB-1050187-1050253), 2011-present, PI, (833.000$) “Collaborative Research: the generation of a biodiversity hotspot - paleobiogeography of the Caribbean inferred from multiple arachnid lineages with differing dispersal abilities” (co PI’s G. Binford and P. Selden).
+National Science Foundation (DEB-1050187-1050253), 2011-2016, Principal Investigator, ($833,000).
+“Collaborative Research: the generation of a biodiversity hotspot - paleobiogeography of the Caribbean inferred from multiple arachnid lineages with differing dispersal abilities” (with PI G. Binford and co-PI P. Selden).
+The grant originally based at UPR (1050187) was transferred to UVM in 2012, at the remaining amount of $543,632 and designated the new grant number DEB-1314749.

-National Geographic Society Global Exploration Fund (GEFNE29-11), 2011-2013, PI, ($21,100): “Islands on islands: biogeography of spider web parasites and their hosts in the Indian Ocean”
+National Geographic Society Global Exploration Fund (GEFNE29-11), 2011-2013, Principal Investigator, ($21,100): “Islands on islands: biogeography of spider web parasites and their hosts in the Indian Ocean”

 National Geographic Society Committee for Research and Exploration (8655-09) (23.750$), 2009-2010 (PI)